Actipro/WPF-Controls/Documentation/topics/bars/controls/combobox.md

 The [Text](xref:@ActiproUIRoot.Controls.Bars.BarComboBox.Text) property gets or sets the text that is displayed within the combobox.

-The [TextPath](xref:@ActiproUIRoot.Controls.Bars.BarComboBox.TextPath) property specifies the path to a property off the view model gallery item class to display in the combobox when a gallery item is selected.
+The [TextPath](xref:@ActiproUIRoot.Controls.Bars.BarComboBox.TextPath) property specifies the path to a string-based property off the view model gallery item class to display in the combobox when a gallery item is selected.

 ### Label